 You only need to repeat each exercise movement about 10 to 12 times, but you can do more than that if your body can endure, depending on your fitness level.

-The exercise offers simple to advanced movements which beginners can easily follow.
+The exercise offers simple to advanced movements that beginners can easily follow.
 A squat exercise is one example of the simpler version, while pull-ups and muscle-ups are considered advanced movements.
 Meanwhile, gymnastics is a complex and athletic type of calisthenics .

 1. Freestyle calisthenics